Advanced Quantizer Designs for FDD-Based FD-MIMO Systems Using Uniform Planar Arrays: Proposed Narrowband Quantizer - Multiple Beams Case

 {It is well known that the DFT codebook is an effective solution to quantize array response vectors so that we quantize the $n$-th array response vector $\bc_n^a$ with the DFT codebook $\cA_{B_n}^a$.}

-{In our beam quantization approach, we select and quantize the 2D DFT beams sequentially.} {In the $n$-th update, the quantized DFT vectors and the unquantized weight vector\footnote{The bar on the top of weight vectors {denotes the unquantized weight vectors.}} are obtained by solving the maximization problem}
+{In our beam quantization approach, we select and quantize the 2D DFT beams sequentially.} In the $n$-th update, the quantized DFT vectors and the unquantized weight vector\footnote{The bar on the top of weight vectors {denotes the unquantized weight vectors.}} are obtained by solving the maximization problem\footnote{{Assuming a multiuser framework, the interuser interference can be suppressed by maximizing the beamforming gain, i.e., minimizing the quantization error.}}

 where $\bC_{n|\tilde{\bc}^{v},\tilde{\bc}^{h}} \doteq [ \bc_1,\cdots, \bc_{n-1} ,\tilde{\bc}^{v} \otimes \tilde{\bc}^{h} ] \in \mathbb{C}^{M \times n}$, and $\{ \bc_1,\cdots, \bc_{n-1}\}$ includes previously selected DFT beams.